Spike Island (film)

 Spike Island is a 2012 British comedy film directed by Mat Whitecross and written by Chris Coghill.
 It was distributed by Universal Pictures and Vertigo Films and produced by Revolver Entertainment.
-The film is based on The Stone Roses' seminal gig on Spike Island in Widnes, Cheshire, England, and follows the story of a group of friends who idolise the band and try to get into the gig, but are faced with problems because they do not have a ticket or a way to get there.
+The film is based on the Stone Roses' seminal gig on Spike Island in Widnes, Cheshire, England, and follows the story of a group of friends who idolise the band and try to get into the gig, but are faced with problems because they don't have tickets or a way to get there.
 Spike Island premiered on 11 October 2012 at the BFI London Film Festival and was released on DVD on 21 June 2013.